aislandmin/Track_Weather_Conditions_for_Different_Locations/README.md

 # Track Weather Conditions for Different Locations
-**Purpose**: Develop Robust Android Applications with Networking, Navigation, and Data Persistence:
+**Purpose**: Develop Robust Android Applications with Networking, Navigation, and Data Persistence

 **Task**: Develop a new application to help users track weather conditions for different locations.
 The application includes the following functionalities:
 -	Network calls to fetch weather data from an API.
 -	Navigation between different screens to display weather details.-•	Local data storage using the Room library.